JeffDeCola/my-go-tools/cryptography-tools/encryptfile/README.md

 ### -paraphrasefile string

-Use a file a the paraphrase,
+Use a file as the paraphrase,

 ```bash
 encryptfile -i input.txt -o encrypted.txt -paraphrasefile ~/.ssh/id_rsa